EraserCN/OPlus-AOD-Enabler/README.md

 3.  **Set Your AOD Style**: Choose and customize your preferred AOD clock style, notifications, and other elements.

+4.  **Switch Off This Module(VERY IMPORTANT)**: Turn this module off and reboot your device.
+AOD should always stay turned on until you change AOD style again.
+If want to change, switch this module on and reboot, then switch it off.

 After rebooting, your chosen AOD style will now remain active all day without the module being enabled.

 ## Compatibility